-In Scenario 3, the hypothetical closing price of the index stock is greater than the initial index stock price on the first hypothetical coupon observation date.
-Further, we also exercise our early redemption right with respect to a redemption on the first coupon payment date (which is also the first hypothetical date with respect to which we could exercise such right).
-Therefore, on the first coupon payment date (the redemption date), in addition to the hypothetical coupon of \$32, you will receive an amount in cash equal to \$1,000 for each \$1,000 face amount of your notes.
+In Scenario 3, the hypothetical closing price of each index stock is less than its coupon trigger price on the first eleven hypothetical coupon observation dates, but increases to a price that is greater than its initial index stock price on the twelfth hypothetical coupon observation date.
+Because the hypothetical closing price of at least one index stock on each of the first eleven hypothetical coupon observation dates is less than its coupon trigger price, only the minimum coupon amount will be paid with respect to the first eleven hypothetical coupon observation dates.
+Because the hypothetical closing price of each index stock is greater than or equal to its initial index stock price on the twelfth hypothetical coupon observation date (which is also the first hypothetical call observation date), your notes will be automatically called.
+Therefore, on the corresponding hypothetical call payment date, in addition to the maximum coupon amount, you will receive an amount in cash equal to \$1,000 for each \$1,000 face amount of your notes.